Kitware/SlideAtlas-Server/docs/web-api.rst

 those in administrative database.
 Those in image database require a database id (to locate the database) in each request.

-A common decorator to check the access @user_required, and @site_admin required implemented so far.
+A common decorator to check the access @security.login_required, and @site_admin required implemented so far.

 Put requests are used for putting entities e.g. file where the destination is known.
 POST requests are used for posting new resources, in particular complete